+project in o rder to pass the group award Graded Unit.
 Project Minimum Evidence Requirements Stage Stage Developing a brief to investigate a business issue and assess its implications for a business 1 - or a number of businesses.
 The issue must involve meeting the needs of customers.
 Planning The brief must include: 1.title of the project 2.statement of the issue to be investigated.
-This should cover how it involves meeting the needs of customers and who the relevant customers are 3.objectives of the project 4.reasons for the choice of issue which must be directly related to a topic or topics covered as part of the group award. - 5.justification for the choice of business or businesses involved A 6.explanation of the sources of information which will be used for the investigation and why 3404 each has been selected 7.explanation of the how the investigation will be conducted with reasons for the choice of 南 methods used 8.statement of the criteria which will be used to assess the implications of the issue and the EX / reasons why each has been selected.
+This should cover how it involves meeting the needs of customers and who the relevant customers are / 1 3.objectives of the project Au 4.reasons for the choice of issue which must be directly related to a topic or topics covered 3404- as part of the group award.
+5. justification for the choice of business or businesses involved 補 6.explanation of the sources of information which will be used for the investigation and why each has been selected 12/ 7.explanation of the how the investigation will be conducted with reasons for the choice of methods used 8.statement of the criteria which will be used to assess the implications of the issue and the reasons why each has been selected.
 The criteria chosen and the justification for each criterion should be directly related to a topic or topics covered as part of the group award Devising a plan to carry out the investigation.
-The plan must include: 9.timescales for conducting the investigation, which should be related to the objectives of the investigation and should include both final and intermediate completion dates 1.identification of the resources (including time) required to carry out the investigation Written evidence of both of the above should be presented.
-It may be supplemented by evidence provided orally by the candidate in a discussion with the assessor.
+The plan must include: 9.timescales for conducting the investigation, which should be related to the objectives of the investigation and should include both final and intermediate completion dates evidence provided orally by the candidate in a discussion with the assessor.
 If this is done, a written record of the main points of the discussion should be provided.